shikharyadav16/Mission-DSA/README.md

 - [Linked List Cycle II](https://leetcode.com/problems/linked-list-cycle-ii/)

 ## How to Use
-- Each problem folder contains the solution code and explanation.
+- Both folder contains the solution code and explanation.
 - Solutions are written to enhance understanding of data structure applications and optimization techniques.

 ---